-“The Blackcoat’s Daughter” Director Oz Perkins On Why The Best Scary Movies Are Sad Movies | Fast Company
+“The Blackcoat’s Daughter” Director Oz Perkins On Why The Best Scary Movies Are Sad Movies

 If you take Perkins’ films side by side, “observational” and “slow burn” might come to mind—precisely the words he used as guiding principles for directing.
 More atmospheric than sensational, the two films are less interested in jump scares than in ruminating upon the human condition and the inherent vulnerability of its central characters.
 The Blackcoat’s Daughter is especially humane, as much a sad story as it is a scary one by the time the credits roll.

-Fast Company had a chance to speak with Perkins about writing his first movie, the horror renaissance, and why he bothers adding more horror to an already-horrifying world.
+Fast Company had a chance to speak with Perkins about The Blackcoat’s Daughter (available in select theaters and on demand starting today), as well as writing his first movie, the horror renaissance, and why he bothers adding more horror to an already-horrifying world.

 Warning: mild spoilers below.